 In the next episode of EBJ Jury judgments, a trio of Aussies (#accident) – including none other than my mother – will have their say on Belarus, Cyprus, Georgia, Italy, Sweden and Switzerland.
 It’s going to be interesting, to say the least!
 Come together and join us because we are one?

-Posted on April 4, 2016, in Eurovision 2016, Reviews and tagged Amir, Argo, Croatia, Eurovision 2016, France, Greece, Michal Szpak, Nina Kraljic, Ovidiu Anton, Poland, reviews, Romania, Russia, Sergey Lazarev, Stockholm.
+Posted on April 4, 2016, in ESC + JESC Reviews, Eurovision 2016 and tagged Amir, Argo, Croatia, ESC + JESC Reviews, Eurovision 2016, France, Greece, Michal Szpak, Nina Kraljic, Ovidiu Anton, Poland, Romania, Russia, Sergey Lazarev, Stockholm.
 Bookmark the permalink.
 24 Comments.